awsdocs/aws-iot-docs/developerguide/thing-groups.md

 + Configure logging options for things in a group\.
 See [Configure AWS IoT Logging](cloud-watch-logs.md#configure-logging)\.
 + Create jobs that are sent to and executed on every thing in a group and its child groups\.
 See [Jobs](iot-jobs.md)\.

-Here are some limitations of thing groups:
+Here are some limitations of static thing groups:
 + A group can have at most one direct parent\.
 + If a group is a child of another group, you must specify this at the time it is created\.
 + You can't change a group's parent later, so be sure to plan your group hierarchy and create a parent group before you create any child groups it contains\.
-+ You cannot add a thing to more than 10 groups\.
++ The number of groups to which a thing can belong is [limited](https://docs.aws.amazon.com/general/latest/gr/iot-core.html#thing-limits)\.
 + You cannot add a thing to more than one group in the same hierarchy\. \(In other words, you cannot add a thing to two groups that share a common parent\.\)
 + You cannot rename a group\.
 + Thing group names can't contain international characters, such as û, é and ñ\.

 Attaching and detaching policies to groups can enhance the security of your AWS IoT operations in a number of significant ways\.
 The per\-device method of attaching a policy to a certificate, which is then attached to a thing, is time consuming and makes it difficult to quickly update or change policies across a fleet of devices\.
 Having a policy attached to the thing's group saves steps when it is time to rotate the certificates on a thing\.
 And policies are dynamically applied to things when they change group membership, so you aren't required to re\-create a complex set of permissions each time a device changes membership in a group\.

-## Create a Thing Group<a name="create-group"></a>
+## Create a Static Thing Group<a name="create-group"></a>

-You can use the CreateThingGroup command to create a thing group:
+Use the CreateThingGroup command to create a static thing group:

 ```
 $ aws iot create-thing-group --thing-group-name LightBulbs
 ```

-The CreateThingGroup command returns a response that contains the thing group, its ID, and ARN:
+The CreateThingGroup command returns a response that contains the static thing group's name, ID, and ARN:

 ```
 {